XamarinUniversity/build2018-labs/lab2/README.md

 1. Open the **MyCircle.sln** solution in the **start** folder.

 2. There are five projects in this solution:
-	- **MyCircle** - a .NET Standard shared-code project where all of our work will be done.
+	- **MyCircle** - a .NET Standard shared-code project where most of the changes will be performed.
 	- **MyCircle.Android** - the Xamarin.Android host which runs the app on the Android platform.
 	- **MyCircle.iOS** - the Xamarin.iOS host which runs the app on the iPhone and iPad.
 	- **MyCircle.Mac** - the Xamarin.Mac host which runs the app on macOS.
 	- **MyCircle.UWP** - the Universal Windows host which runs the app on Windows 10.

-We will be concentrating on the first project.
+All of the changes will be in the first project.
 This is a .NET Standard library which has all the shared code and UI definitions for the app.

 ![MyCircle project](media/image2.png)

 ### Data Folder

-The **Data** folder holds model objects - these are underlying data objects which represent some state in our app.
+The **Data** folder holds model objects - these are underlying data objects which represent some state in the app.

-The only model object we have defined is the `CircleMessage` which is used to represent a single message sent or received from the app.
-It holds the Author, Color, and Text for a single message.
+The only model object defined is the `CircleMessage` which is used to represent a single message sent or received from the app.
+It holds the `Author`, `Color`, and `Text` for a single message.

 ### Services Folder